Stay Hungry: Plot

 Mary Tate and Craig begin a passionate relationship, but trouble erupts when he tries to integrate her into his country-club scene.
 At a party at the club, which features Santo performing with a country group, Craig's friends mock Santo as a "freak" and an outcast.
 A fight nearly breaks out between Halsey and Blake but is broken up.
 Halsey and his friend Packman formulate a plan to embarrass Santo.
 When he takes the stage, they drunkenly heckle him and the band.
 Santo tries to ignore it but soon stops playing his violin and leaves the party.
 Craig tries to convince Mary Tate to see him for who he really is, and not for his snobbish friends and surroundings.

 When Jabo realizes that Blake will not purchase the building, he plies Thor and his assistant Newton with drugs, booze, and hookers.
 The Mr. Universe competition arrives, where Santo is hoping to beat his rival Dougie Stewart.
 While Thor is drunk and distracted with the prostitutes, Newton secretly stashes the prize money inside his bag and flees.
 Blake visits the gym and engages in a fight with the drunken and drugged Thor.
 He finds Mary Tate, who earlier had been assaulted by Thor in an amyl nitrite-fueled rage.

 When the Mr. Universe contestants discover that the prize money has been stolen, they run after Santo, who is running to meet Mary Tate.
 The chase of bodybuilders pours out into the streets of Birmingham and attracts an amazed crowd of onlookers.
 The bodybuilders engage in an impromptu posing routine for the crowd.
 Craig sarcastically derides his former bosses at the real-estate firm, going into the gym business with Santo.
-Craig mocks Jabo with an exaggerated bodybuilding pose and moves out of his family's mansion, leaving his old family memorabilia to his butler.
+Craig mocks Jabo with an exaggerated bodybuilding pose and moves out of his family's mansion, leaving his old family memorabilia to his butler, who he has made amends with as he moves along with Mary Tate.

+The film ends with a static shot of the Birmingham, Alabama Lyric Theater marquee advertising Al Goldstein and Felicity Split (Melissa Hall) from It Happened in Hollywood (1973), with bodybuilders posing on the fire escapes above.